 - The emergency insertion of a copper IUD (intrauterine device) up to 5 days after unprotected sex can reduce the risk of pregnancy by 99%.
 The Copper-T IUD is also a highly-effective method of regular contraception, and it can be left in place for up to 10 years following insertion.
 The copper IUD is recommended for women who are looking for a reliable form of ongoing birth control, women who do not have an active infection of chlamydia or gonorrhea, and/or women with weight/mass of over 35 (BMI< 35). [calculate your BMI]

 Home pregnancy testing kits are available at our Cornell Health pharmacy.
 Pregnancy testing is also available with our nursing staff at Cornell Health (free for those on a student health plan or who pay the Student Health Fee).
-Walk-in appointments are often available, but we recommend calling ahead to schedule an appointment if it would be more convenient for you (call 607-255-5155).
+Walk-in appointments are often available, but we recommend calling ahead to schedule an appointment (607-255-5155).
 The pregnancy test is conducted by taking a urine sample that is sent to Cornell Health's lab.
 It takes about an hour to get results.
 You can wait for the results, or a nurse can call you once the report is back.